memgraph/docs/products/memgraph/v1.2.0/reference_guide/networkx/nxalg/nxalg.md

 **Returns**

-A generator of nodes in a depth-first-search post-ordering.
+A list of nodes in a depth-first-search post-ordering.